zjunlp/OneGen/README.md

 ## 🏃Quick Start

-> The inference section focuses on running model predictions to get output results.
+> The inference section focuses on running model predictions to get output results (Single-hop QA is an exception).
 The evaluation of these results is discussed in the Evaluation section.
-(Single-hop QA is an exception)

 ### Download the data